How to Start an LLC in Georgia

 Usually, no. While there is no single statewide license for businesses in Georgia, your industry may require a specific license or permit issued by a locality.
 Businesses in Georgia must also file an occupation tax certificate with their county.
 There are a few exceptions to this certificate.
 Check with Georgia’s Licensing Division, or your locality, for more information.

-How long does it take to get LLC approved in Georgia?
+How long does it take to get an LLC approved in Georgia?

-Registering online takes about 7 business days to get your filing approved.
+Registering online takes 7-10 business days to get your filing approved.
 By mail, it takes 15 business days.

 Georgia businesses are automatically taxed as a partnership, unless a different tax model has been elected.
 This means that the business does not pay tax on its income, and the tax “passes through” to its owners.